m-primo/facebook-friends/README.md

 # Run

 ## 1st degree friend connections (your friends)
-1. Run ```python facebook-friends.py```.
+1. Run ```python app.py```.
 2. It will open a browser window and will fill your username & password automatically.
 3. You should see your Facebook friends page and the page will be scrolling to the bottom automatically.
-4. A CSV file will be created with the data (1st-degree_YYYY-MM-DD_HHMM.csv).
+4. A CSV file will be created with the data in the `data` directory with the name `1st-degree_YYYY-MM-DD_HHMM.csv`.

 ## 2nd degree friend connections (your friend's friends)
 *Note: This could take days if you have a lot of friends!*
-1. Get your 1st degree connections first, so you should have the 1st-degree CSV file.
+1. You should have the 1st-degree CSV file.
+So, get your 1st degree connections first.
-2. Put the 1st-degree CSV in the same directory as `facebook-friends.py`.
+2. Put the 1st-degree CSV in the `data` directory.
-3. Run ```python facebook-friends.py 1st-degree_YYYY-MM-DD_HHMM.csv```, with the actual CSV filename.
+3. Run ```python app.py data/1st-degree_YYYY-MM-DD_HHMM.csv``` with the actual CSV filename.
 4. A browser window will open.
 5. You should see the script looping through your Facebook friend's friend pages.
-6. A CSV file will be created with the data (2nd-degree_YYYY-MM-DD_HHMM.csv).
+6. A CSV file will be created with the data in the `data` directory with the name `2nd-degree_YYYY-MM-DD_HHMM.csv`.

 ## Disconnections (who unfriended you)
-1. Run ```python facebook-friends.py 1st-degree_YYYY-MM-DD_HHMM.csv un```, with the actual CSV filename.
+1. Run ```python app.py data/1st-degree_YYYY-MM-DD_HHMM.csv un```, with the actual CSV filename.
 2. It will do the same as "1st degree connections" to get your current friends.
-3. You should see who unfriended you, and also it will be saved in CSV file (1st-degree-disconnections_YYYY-MM-DD_HHMM.csv).
+3. You should see who unfriended you, and also it will be saved in CSV file in the `data` directory with the name `1st-degree-disconnections_YYYY-MM-DD_HHMM.csv`.